The Oxford Programme for the

 Future of Cities

 The Oxford Martin Programme for the Future of Cities was established in 2009 and the grant from the School ended in 2015.
-Although the programme no longer receives funding from the Oxford Martin School the Lead Researchers, Professor Steve Rayner and Professor Michael Keith, are involved with other Oxford Martin School programmes.
+Although the programme no longer receives funding from the Oxford Martin School the Lead Researcher, Professor Michael Keith, is involved with other Oxford Martin School programmes.